qihuazhou/qihuazhou.github.io/_pages/join.md

 ---

 We always have Postdoc/RA openings on different kinds of projects, especially those collaborated with national/Guangdong key laboratories and leading technology companies in the Guangdong–Hong Kong–Macao Greater Bay Area.
 You are supposed to be qualified to contribute to our research/engineering projects, so you need to show your ability.
+Please note that it's a job and you should hold a least a bachelor's degree.
 The contract is usually for six months, and we can extend it if you perform well.
 You will get paid competitively.